zumasys/docs/site/accuterm/release-notes/8.0.1010/README.md

 The AccuTerm host programs must be configured to enable character set conversion.
 On the ACCUTERM account, from TCL, type FTSETUP to configure the host programs.
 Choose item 3 (or 4), then set the "Convert character set" option to "yes".

-### Note:
+### Note

 UTF-8 support in the AccuTerm host programs required some platform-specific enhancements to the host programs.
 At this time, the following platforms include UTF-8 support:

 QM release 3 and up

 ## AccuTerm Object Model Changes

-### Server object:
+### Server object

 The name of the server object provided by AccuTerm 8 is "atMVSvr80.Server".
 For convenience, "atPickServer.Server" can also be used to create an AccuTerm 8 Server instance.
 You need to use one of these names in your CreateObject() function to access the AccuTerm 8 version of the MultiValue server.
 If you are using a reference to an older version of the AccuTerm MultiValue Server" type library,

-you need to change the reference to "AccuTerm 8 MultiValue Server".
+You need to change the reference to "AccuTerm 8 MultiValue Server".
 To make your code version-independent, declare variables that reference the Server object as Object instead of an explicit type.
 Attempt to create the server object using the generic object name "atPickServer.Server", and if an error occurs, try using the AccuTerm 7, then the AccuTerm 2K2 name instead.

-### AccuTerm object:
+### AccuTerm object

 PhoneBookName property is obsolete and has been removed.